 • OVERVIEW •

-The b3 is placed on 1str, giving the only minor tone an odd mix of emphasis (as the highest in pitch) and transience (being so high up, it clashes less with lower overtones).
-Great for modal playing, but seemingly rare – although it does turn up occasionally in outside-the-box classical guitar works.
+The b3 is placed on 1str, giving the only minor-defining tone an odd mix of emphasis (as the highest in pitch) and transience (being so high, it clashes less with lower overtones).
+Great for modal playing, but generally rare – although it does turn up in a few outside-the-box works.

 • SOUNDS •

-Used superbly on visionary composer Carlo Domeniconi’s 1985-6 Koyunbaba Suite – an incredible Turkish-infused classical guitar piece inspired by his time living in Istanbul from 1977-80 (n.b. it’s usually all raised up a semitone, e.g. in Paulo Martelli’s performance below).
+Most famously explored in visionary classical guitar composer Carlo Domeniconi’s Koyunbaba Suite – an incredible Turkish-infused piece inspired by his time living in Istanbul in the 1970s (n.b. it’s actually raised up a semitone, as in the performance below).
+The C-G-C-G-C-Eb layout has also been employed by a few folksy fingerstylers, including Cairney Hill and Les Finnigan (e.g. Up All Night, Ralph’s Town, Hallow Evening).

 • NUMBERS •